Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 If you want to install a basic version of the *.Net Portfolio Demo* in your local Lightstreamer Server, follow the steps below.

 * Download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download/) (see the [Compatibility Notes](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet#lightstreamer-compatibility-notes) for more details about the correct version; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/releases) and unzip it
+* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/releases) and unzip it.
 * Plug the *Proxy Data Adapter* and the *Proxy MetaData Adapter* into the Server: go to the `Deployment_LS` folder and copy the `DotNetPortfolio` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 Refer to the comments embedded in the generic adapters.xml file template, `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml`, for further details on configuration options.
 * Launch *Lightstreamer Server*.
 The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.
 * Launch the *Remote .NET Adapters*.
 Run the `PortfolioDemoLauncher.bat` script under the `Deployment_DotNet_Adapters` directory.
 The script runs the `PortfolioDemoLauncher` which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Portfolio Demo.
 In case of need, the application prints on the log a help page if run with the following syntax: "dotnet PortfolioDemoLauncher.dll /help".
 Please note that the .NET Remote Adapters connect to Proxy Adapters, not vice versa.